I’m going to tell you how to cook and eat lupini beans, assuming that most of you reading this have never seen or maybe even heard of lupini beans*.

 Just so you have an idea, I kept track of how many times I changed the water over 5 days, and the total count was 18.
 Yes, this is necessary or you will have bitter beans.

-Now add some salt, probably about one teaspoon of Kosher salt to the lupini in the water (do not drain.)
-You can also add a can of olives, liquid and all (not under oil.)
-Stir well and taste after about 3 hours.
+Now add some salt, probably about one teaspoon of Kosher salt to the lupini in the water (do not drain the beans after this.)
+You can also add a can of green (this is the Italian style) or black olives, liquid and all (not under oil).
+Stir well and taste after about three hours.
 If it needs more salt, add some.
 If you make the lupini too salty, just add a little more water.

 DO NOT CHANGE THE WATER ANYMORE and refrigerate, once the salt has been added.

 Now the lupini are ready to eat!
-Use a mini seive or slotted spoon to put some lupini and olives into a serving bowl.
+Use a mini sieve or slotted spoon to put some lupini and olives into a serving bowl.